 Only five years after the discovery of the small GTPase Ran, Rush et al.{Rush, 1996, r05005} proposed that Ran must act by two different mechanisms: one in which the cycling of the GTPase is most important (‘Rab paradigm’), and the other in which the amount of “active” Ran:GTP is most important (‘Ras paradigm’).
-Our findings lead to a model where Ran/Gsp1 acts by three different paradigms that are defined by the sensitivity of different biological processes to perturbations of different characteristics of the Gsp1 GTPase cycle, i.e. the ability to (i) cycle, (ii) turn off by hydrolyzing to Gsp1:GDP, and (iii) activate by producing Gsp1:GTP.
-Other effects such as direct perturbations of interactions, binding partner competition, and small changes in expression of Gsp1 or its partners undoubtedly also play a role in modulating the phenotype of our Gsp1 mutations.
+Our findings lead to a model where Ran/Gsp1 acts by three different paradigms that are defined by the sensitivity of different biological processes to perturbations of different characteristics of the Gsp1 GTPase cycle, i.e. the ability to (i) cycle, (ii) turn off by hydrolyzing to Gsp1:GDP, and (iii) turn on by producing Gsp1:GTP.
+Other effects such as direct perturbations of interactions, binding partner competition, and small changes in expression of Gsp1 or its partners undoubtedly also play a role in modulating the functional effects of our Gsp1 mutations.
 Nevertheless, our model explains to a remarkable degree how a single molecular switch motif can differentially control subsets of biological processes by using one of the three functional modes.
+Furthermore, our model is consistent with previous studies of canonical GTPase mutations in Ran, where mutants defective in GTP hydrolysis or nucleotide exchange were exogenously expressed or injected into cells.
+For example, the S. cerevisiae Gsp1 G21V mutant defective in GTP hydrolysis abrogated Mad1 turnover during spindle assembly checkpoint regulation{Scott, 2009, r05161} consistent with the functional effects of our Gsp1 mutants affecting hydrolysis (Fig. 4c).
+The Xenopus Ran T24N mutant with impaired nucleotide exchange disrupted microtubule assembly{Kalab, 1999, r05858} consistent with our observation that the effects of ON switch mutants correlate with actin, tubulin, and polarity related genes (Extended Data Fig. 10).
+Due to the widespread allostery observed in Gsp1, precisely designing novel mutations to perturb individual Gsp1 functions remains a significant challenge, but our work provides a set of viable mutants with a range of effects on the GTPase cycle that can be used to further address open questions on how switch cycle dynamics differentially impact the cellular functions of Gsp1.

 The discovery of several allosteric sites (positions 34, 141, 147, and 157) in the model molecular switch Gsp1 both explains the widespread functional consequences we observe for single amino acid point mutations at interaction surfaces of Gsp1 and has important implications for revising our understanding of GTPase switch regulation.
-We show that mutations in distal interaction interfaces allosterically modulate the switch cycle.
-This finding demonstrates thermodynamic coupling between interaction interfaces and the classical switch region in the active site and thereby suggests that partners binding to distal sites also regulate the switch by affecting conformational equilibria at the active site.
+We show that mutations in distal interfaces allosterically modulate the switch cycle.
+This finding demonstrates thermodynamic coupling between interfaces and the classical switch region in the active site and thereby suggests that partners binding to distal sites also regulate the switch by affecting conformational equilibria at the active site.
 This hypothesis is supported by evidence that the Yrb1 homolog RanBP1 modulates GAP activity{Bischoff, 1995, r04759;Geyer, 1999, r04729;Seewald, 2002, r04903}.
 Our data provide a mechanistic explanation, where mutations at allosteric sites, including Thr34 in the Yrb1 binding interface, tune the population of Gsp1 in a hydrolytically-primed conformation.
 Since the overall switch mechanism is conserved across the small GTPase fold, we propose that thermodynamic coupling between distal interfaces and functional conformational changes may be a more general mechanism to regulate other GTPase switches, and may aid in the development of allosteric inhibitors.